ViniciusPradoV/Repositorio-GetStarted--K1-T1-/README.md

 ## SETUP
 >Configuring user information used across all local repositories

--git config --global user.name “[firstname lastname]” set a name that is identifiable for credit when review version history -git config --global user.email “[valid-email]” set an email address that will be associated with each history marker -git config --global color.ui auto set automatic command line coloring for Git for easy reviewing
+- git config --global user.name “[firstname lastname]” set a name that is identifiable for credit when review version history
+- git config --global user.email “[valid-email]”
+set an email address that will be associated with each history marker
+- git config --global color.ui auto
+set automatic command line coloring for Git for easy reviewing

 ## SETUP & INIT
 >Configuring user information, initializing and cloning repositories

--git init
+- git init
+initialize an existing directory as a Git repository
+- git clone [url]
-initialize an existing directory as a Git repository -git clone [url] retrieve an entire repository from a hosted location via URL
+retrieve an entire repository from a hosted location via URL

 ## BRANCH & MERGE
 >Isolating work in branches, changing context, and integrating changes

--git branch
+- git branch
-list your branches. a * will appear next to the currently active branch -git branch [branch-name] create a new branch at the current commit
+list your branches. a * will appear next to the currently active branch
+- git branch [branch-name]
+create a new branch at the current commit
--git checkout
+- git checkout
-switch to another branch and check it out into your working directory -git merge [branch] merge the specified branch’s history into the current one -git log show all commits in the current branch’s history
+switch to another branch and check it out into your working directory
+- git merge [branch]
+merge the specified branch’s history into the current one
+- git log
+show all commits in the current branch’s history